Hamiltonicity of Step-graphon: Introduction

-A digraph $\vec G$ is said to have a node-wise {\em Hamiltonian decomposition} if it contains a subgraph $\vec H$, with the same node set as $\vec G$, such that $\vec H$ is a node-wise disjoint union of directed cycles of $\vec G$.
-If, further, $\vec H$ is a cycle (so it visits every node of $\vec G$), then $\vec H$ is said to be a {\em Hamiltonian cycle} of $\vec G$.
-We evaluate the probability that $\vec G_n \sim W$ has a Hamiltonian decomposition or cycle as $n\to\infty$.
+A digraph $\vec G$ is said to have a {\it node-wise disjoint cycle cover} (or, simply, cycle cover) if it contains a subgraph $\vec H$, with the same node set as $\vec G$, such that $\vec H$ is a node-wise disjoint union of directed cycles of $\vec G$.
+If $\vec H$ is a cycle, then $\vec H$ is a {\em Hamilton cycle} of $\vec G$.
+We evaluate the probability that $\vec G_n \sim W$ has a cycle cover or a Hamilton cycle as $n\to\infty$.
 A precise problem formulation will be given shortly.

-Our interest in Hamiltonian decomposition is rooted in structural system theory, which deals with the problem of understanding what type of network topology can sustain a desired system property.
+Our interest in cycle cover is rooted in structural system theory, which deals with the problem of characterizing what type of network topology can sustain a desired system property.
 To elaborate, consider a network of $n$ mobile agents whose communication topology is described by a digraph $G$, where the nodes represent the agents and the edges indicate the information flows.
 More specifically, a directed edge from $v_j$ to $v_i$ indicates that agent $x_i$ can access the state information of agent $x_j$, so the dynamics of $x_i$ are allowed to depend on the state of $x_j$.
 Said in other words, if the dynamics of the network system obey the differential equation $\dot x_i = f_i(x(t))$, for all $i = 1,\ldots, n$, with each $f_i$ a differentiable function, then $\partial f_i(x)/\partial x_j \neq 0$ only if there is an edge from $v_j$ to $v_i$ in $G$.
 We call such dynamics {\it compatible with $G$}.
 The central question of the structural system theory is then the following: Given the digraph $G$ and given a desired system property (e.g., asymptotic stability with respect to the origin), is there a dynamical system $\dot x = f(x)$ such that it is compatible with $G$ and satisfies the property?
 This framework can be extended to controlled system $\dot x = f(x, u)$, taking into account the constraint that for each control input $u_j$, there may be only few agents $x_i$ under its direct influence, i.e., $\partial f_i(x)/\partial u_j \neq 0$.